krainboltgreene/jsonapi-materializer.rb/README.md

 end
 ```

-Now you need to define a materializer, which is a class that determines how and what to return as a json:api payload:
+Now you need to define a materializer, which is a class that determines how and what to return as a json:api response:

 ``` ruby
 class AccountMaterializer